Data Caricatures: On the Representation of African American Language in Pretraining Corpora: RQ3: How does filtering impact AAL representation?

 We conduct two sets of experiments to evaluate the behavior of automated filters on AAL texts.
 First, we evaluate automated filters on AAL and WME texts in RedPajama-v2 \cite{redpajama-v2} to examine how filters treat web texts that naturally occur in sources of pretraining data.
 While this experiment reflects real use cases of filters, it does not provide insights into behavior across varying sources of AAL texts.
 In a second controlled experiment, we collect AAL from different sources (dialogues, hip hop lyrics, social media) to evaluate how filters' behaviors differ among domains.

-\textbf{RedPajama Filtering} RedPajama-v2 \cite{redpajama-v2} is a large-scale pool of Common Crawl text with pre-computed filtering heuristics.
-It was introduced to enable efficient filtering rather than to directly pretrain LLMs without further pre-processing.
-To evaluate automated filters, we extract all texts with an African American-aligned English probability $\geq 0.8$ and randomly sample an equal number of texts with a White-aligned English probability of $\geq 0.8$ following prior work \cite{xia-demoting}.
+\textbf{RedPajama Filtering} RedPajama-v2 \cite{redpajama-v2} is a large pool of Common Crawl text with pre-computed filtering heuristics.
+To evaluate automated filters, we extract all texts with an AAL posterior probability $\geq 0.8$ and randomly sample an equal number of texts with a White-aligned English probability of $\geq 0.8$ following prior work \cite{xia-demoting}.